zuora/togai-java-client/docs/CustomersApi.md

 Delete a customer

-Delete a customer by id
+This API let’s you to delete a customer using customer_id.

 ### Example
 ```java